 In terms of wildlife, grazing muskoxen are a possible sight, as 40 percent of the world’s muskoxen population lives in this region.
 Polar bear sightings are also a remote possibility, as are encounters with more elusive Arctic wildlife, such as the Arctic hare.
 Seabirds to watch out for nesting atop the steep cliffs of the sound include little auks, fulmars and guillemots.

-As we cruise south, the Denmark Strait is your pathway toward Iceland.
-Take in a presentation, share your photos, sip an icy cocktail in the bar or watch a film—there are many things to do during your time at sea.
+As we sail south, the Denmark Strait is your pathway toward Iceland.
+Take in a presentation, share your photos, sip an icy cocktail in the bar or watch a film— there are many things to do during your time at sea.
 Your Expedition Team will also be on hand to answer any questions and point out wildlife.

 You’ll disembark in Reykjavik, Iceland’s capital, at the end of your journey.
 If you have booked post-expedition accommodation, we provide a transfer to a central downtown location.

 Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.

 Due to local regulations in Svalbard, flightseeing and other helicopter-supported adventure options are not available on these voyages.